djru/stor.js/README.md

 An array of all keys can be generated using the ```keys()``` function.

-A function can be mapped over all pairs in localStorage using the ```map()``` function; A hash of including each pair that has been acted upon will be retuned.
+A function can be mapped over all pairs in localStorage using the ```map()``` function, which returns a hash of each pair that has been acted upon.

 ##Examples
 ```